Estrada Doctrine

-The Estrada Doctrine is the name of Mexico's core foreign policy ideal from 1930 to the early 2000s, and again since 2018.
-Its name derives from Genaro Estrada, Secretary of Foreign Affairs during the presidency of Pascual Ortiz Rubio (1930–1932).
+The Estrada Doctrine (also known as La Doctrina Mexico, La Doctrina Mexicana and La Doctrina Ortiz Rubio) is Mexico's core foreign policy guideline since 1930; according to it, states should not formally announce the diplomatic recognition of foreign governments, as that could be perceived as a judgment on the legitimacy of said government, and such an action would imply a breach of state sovereignty.
+The policy is based on the principles of non-intervention, peaceful resolution of disputes and self-determination of all nations.
+In line with the Estrada doctrine, Mexico to this day – and in contrast with many other states – does not issue declarations of which government of a foreign country it recognizes as legitimate (for example amid a coup or revolution).

-The doctrine was the most influential and representative instrument in the country's foreign policy for 70 years.
-It claims that foreign governments should not judge positively or negatively the governments or changes in government of other states, as such an action would imply a breach of state sovereignty.
-The policy was said to be based on the principles of non-intervention, peaceful resolution of disputes and self-determination of all nations.
+The doctrine’s name derives from Genaro Estrada, Secretary of Foreign Affairs during the presidency of Pascual Ortiz Rubio (1930–1932).

 Background

 On September 12, 1931, Mexico was admitted to the League of Nations.
 That was a significant event as it had not been invited since the creation of the intergovernmental organization once the First World War ended, which can be attributed mainly to some unsolved problems between Mexico and the United States.
 In the heart of the forum, Mexico established its position in favor of the international law and the principles of non-intervention and self-determination.
 The Mexican government always supported the peaceful resolution of disputes and rejected the use of force in international relations.
 All of that gave the country a major international prestige.
 As for its southern neighbors in Latin America and the Caribbean, Mexico returned to the International Conference of American States, where it had been previously excluded because the government had not been recognized by the US.
 The country gained an outstanding prestige in the conferences that took place in Havana (1928) and Montevideo (1933), which postured for Latin American union and international law.

 Meanwhile, Mexico had the opportunity to spread its position towards the international practice of recognition, known as the Estrada Doctrine.
 Secretary of Foreign Affairs, Genaro Estrada, pointed out on September 27, 1930: